pingcap/docs-cn/auto-increment.md

 ## Concept

 `AUTO_INCREMENT` is a column attribute that is used to automatically fill in default column values.
 When the `INSERT` statement does not specify values for the `AUTO_INCREMENT` column, the system automatically assigns values to this column.
-Each value is unique, as well as incremental and continuous in **special cases**.

-You can use it as in the following example:
+For performance reasons, `AUTO_INCREMENT` numbers are allocated in a batch of values (30 thousand by default) to each TiDB server.
+This means that while `AUTO_INCREMENT` numbers are guaranteed to be unique, values assigned to an `INSERT` statement will only be monotonic on a per TiDB server basis.

+The following is a basic example of `AUTO_INCREMENT`:

 {{< copyable "sql" >}}